 Contingent consideration is initially measured at fair value on the date of the acquisition.
 The liabilities are remeasured at fair value on each reporting date, with changes in the fair value reflected in operating expenses on our Consolidated Statements of Operations.
-As of March 31, 2022, contingent consideration recorded relates to the acquisitions of Hark and Bonaccord on the Consolidated Balance Sheets.
-The contingent consideration recorded as of March 31, 2021 on the Consolidated Balance Sheets relates to the TrueBridge acquisition.
+As of June 30, 2022 and December 31, 2021, contingent consideration recorded relates to the acquisitions of Hark and Bonaccord on the Consolidated Balance Sheets.